knice/inquiry.ucsc.edu/source/_articles/2016-17/lab-in-the-hand.md

 On paper, Yanik drew two sharp peaks with almost no overlap to show the light transmitted with, and without, the attached virus.
 Place a filter over the device to cut out the longer wavelengths and the material with the nanoholes turns from translucent to opaque.
 When the virus binds, said Yanik, "you have complete darkness."

 <figure>
-{% img 2016/p28-liquid-hand.jpg magick:resize:650 alt:"Ahmet Yanik's lab-on-a-chip with liquid covering the three nanopore plates." %}
+{% asset 2016/p28-liquid-hand.jpg @magick:resize=650 alt:"Ahmet Yanik's lab-on-a-chip with liquid covering the three nanopore plates." %}

 <figcaption>Ahmet Yanik's lab-on-a-chip with liquid covering the three nanopore plates.</figcaption>
 </figure>